mysociety/twfy-votes-django/src/votes/markdown/motion_types.md

 This is a vote to sit in private.

-Generally this isn't a real vote about sitting in private, but because its a vote that can be called by any MP, it's a way of ending debate but leading to a count of MPs for division.
+Generally this isn't a real vote about sitting in private, but because it's a vote that can be called by any MP, it's a way of ending debate but leading to a count of MPs for division.
 If there are less than 40 MPs present, the debate ends.

 However, it can also only be called once a day, so sometimes people in *favour* of a debate will call for this vote earlier when there are more people around.